Right Column

 (a) Appropriate supervision of an occupational therapy assistant includes, at a minimum:

-(2) Documentation of the supervision process shall include documentation of the client's care or co-signature by the supervising occupational therapist of the occupational therapy assistant's documentation.
+(2) Documentation of the supervision, which shall include either documentation of direct client care by the supervising occupational therapist, documentation of review of the client's medical and/or treatment record and the occupational therapy services provided by the occupational therapy assistant, or co-signature of the occupational therapy assistant's documentation.

 (b) The supervising occupational therapist shall at all times be responsible for all occupational therapy services provided by an occupational therapy assistant, a limited permit holder, a student or an aide.
 The supervising occupational therapist has continuing responsibility to follow the progress of each client, provide direct care to the client, and assure that the occupational therapy assistant, limited permit holder, student or aide do not function autonomously.